poc-handsome/educrys-control-basic/README.md

 ### Motor control

 The following motor speeds can be set.
-Typical limits are specified.
+Typical limits are specified below.
+The values are only applied once **Set** is pressed.
 - **Lin. vel.**: pulling wire (linear motion), -100...100 mm/min
 - **Rot. vel.**: seed rotation, -12...12 rpm.
 Note that the motors needs a value of about 3 rpm to start moving.
 - **Fan. vel.**: cooling fan, 0...80%.
-The values are only applied once "Set" is pressed.

 **Coord.
 Z** denotes the vertical (Z) coordinate of the seed holder.
 The default range is 0...220 mm, and the motor is automatically stopped when reaching these limits.
-The programm always starts with a default value Z=100!
-Use "Set" to set the real position.
+The programm always starts with a default value Z=100 mm!
+Measure the real position and use **Set** to adjust it in the GUI.

 ### Recipes

 The checkboxes **Start/stop recipe** initiate reading the time recipes from "recipes.txt" if enabled.
 This is possibly only when data logging is already running!
 During an active recipe, the manual parameter input is disabled.

+### Settings

+The first section of the main Python script defines all programm settings.

+These True/False switches can disable specific components, if the programm cannot be started due to hardware errors:
+- ENABLE_WEI: Weight sensor
+- ENABLE_CAM: Camera
+- ENABLE_GPAD: Gamepad.
+A known problem is changed port (default: /dev/input/event7) in the gamepad.py file.
+- ENABLE_IR: Infrared sensor.
+If this sensor is disabled, a camera image file can be loaded and shown in the GUI.
+- ENABLE_SHT: Air temperature and humidity sensor.
+A hardware error will occur, if the cable to the small sensor box is not attached correctly.
+- ENABLE_INA: 5V current measurement
+- ENABLE_VIFCON: Serial RS232 interface for remote control.

+The most important sample times are:
+- SENSOR_SAMPLETIME (default 2 s): Sensor readout, GUI refresh, data logging in text file
+- CAMERA_SAMPLETIME (default 30 s): Camera and infrared sensor pictures shown in GUI and stored in files

+Other settings are related to the limits mentioned above and various hardware configurations. **You should only change these if you know what you are doing, because the setup could be damaged.**

 ## Acknowledgements